 Films that aim to open your eyes and change your mind screen this May

-Powerful human stories are promised at the tenth Human Rights Arts and Film Festival.
+Powerful human stories are promised at the 11th Human Rights Arts and Film Festival.
 There will be 15 days of screenings and events in venues across Melbourne: ACMI, No Vacancy, Footscray Community Arts Centre, the Immigration Museum, Fitzroy Library, Newport Substation, and Koorie Heritage Trust.

 The 2018 festival aims to create awareness on pressing human rights issues across five major themes: conflict and global people movement, gender equality, Indigenous rights, rehabilitation and retribution, and the environment.

 Opening night in Melbourne is headlined by Australian film After the Apology, directed by Larissa Behrendt.
 Behrendt is an Indigenous (Eualeyai/Gammilaroi) filmmaker, novelist, lawyer and academic.
 Her landmark documentary explores the practice of Aboriginal child removal, which is happening at almost double the rate of the time of Rudd’s Apology speech.